-Little did they know that as well as vines the English were bringing with them another unwanted immigrant.
-Vitis Riparia carried with it a vicious aphid, an aphid that had no effect on the American vines, but loved their European cousins attacking their roots and sucking them quickly to death.
-The aphid, Phylloxera, spread rapidly across Europe destroying nearly all vines in it’s path over a period of about 30 years.
+Little did they know, that as well as vines, the English were bringing with them another unwanted immigrant.
+Vitis Riparia carried with it a vicious aphid, an aphid that had no effect on the American vines, but loved their European cousins, attacking their roots and sucking them quickly to death.
+The aphid, Phylloxera, spread rapidly across Europe, destroying nearly all vines in it’s path over a period of about 30 years.

-The fight to combat Phylloxera took grape growers to both extreme methods such as burying a toad beneath the vines to draw out the poison or unscrupulous production methods of mixing in all sorts of different juices and concoctions.
-By the end of the 19th Century at a more sensible level the cross pollination of American and European plants had become the most popular solution.
+The fight to combat Phylloxera took grape growers to both extreme methods such as burying a toad beneath the vines to draw out the poison, or unscrupulous production methods of mixing in all sorts of different juices and concoctions.
+By the end of the 19th Century. at a more sensible level. the cross pollination of American and European plants had become the most popular solution.
 However, unfortunately the subsequent wines that these plants produced were relatively unpalatable and omitted a strong odour.

-In the early twentieth solution a botanist by the name of Charles Valentine Riley came to the rescue making a discovery that was to become the solution indefinitely.
+In the early twentieth century a botanist by the name of Charles Valentine Riley came to the rescue making a discovery that was to become the solution indefinitely.
 Riley grafted American Vitis Riparia rootstock onto European Vitis Vinifera creating a plant that had immune roots and drinkable fruit.
 The solution was found and in the majority all vines were replaced.

 What Went Wrong in Central Otago?

 There are two corollaries to that story.
 The first being a discovery that Phylloxera does not travel well through heavy sand or schist soils.
-Some of the grapes in Europe were spared and even today there are pockets of vines that are still 100% Vitis Vinifera such as the Riesling in the slate soil of the Mosel Region in Germany, wines grown on the sand in Provence, a Spanish wine with a particular micro-climate plus tiny parcel of Pinot Noir used in rare Bollinger champagnes (Oh, how I would love some of that about now!).
+Some of the grapes in Europe were spared and even today there are pockets of vines that are still 100% Vitis Vinifera such as the Riesling in the slate soil of the Mosel Region in Germany, wines grown on the sand in Provence, a Spanish wine with a particular micro-climate. plus a tiny parcel of Pinot Noir used in rare Bollinger champagnes (Oh, how I would love some of that about now!).

 In modern times the presence of Phylloxera is nowhere near as devastating as it was for the Europeans in the 19th Century.
-The vines actually keep producing for up to ten more years with no impact at all on the taste of the wine while the aphids suck away and with good vineyard management a period of transition to grafted vines is both economical and achievable.
+The vines actually keep producing for up to ten more years with no impact at all on the taste of the wine while the aphids suck away, and with good vineyard management a period of transition to grafted vines is both economical and achievable.

 While you are on your wine tours in Gibbston Valley you will notice two things.
 Firstly, the presence of many signs on Phylloxera free vineyards warning of the movement of plant and materials between vines.
-On the other hand you will also see rows of vines that are clearly effected and very slowly shrivelling away.
+On the other hand you will also see rows of vines that are clearly effected and very slowly shriveling away.
 It is very interesting as the vineyards manage the economics of having the vines continue to produce grapes for wine with the economics of replanting.